libfuse/pyfuse3/rst/data.rst

 .. py:data:: ENOATTR

-   This errorcode is unfortunately missing in the `errno` module, so it is provided by llfuse instead.
+   This errorcode is unfortunately missing in the `errno` module, so it is provided by Python-LLFUSE instead.

 .. py:data:: ROOT_INODE